jacobcassidy/anki-global-features/readme.md

 ### 4. Multiple Comparison Answers

-**Purpose:**

-Anki only allows one comparison answer per card, even if you have multiple inputs you would like comparison answers for.
+Anki only allows one comparison answer per card, even if you have multiple inputs for which you would like comparison answers for.
 Anki Advance Typed Cards allows you to have comparison answers for all your multiline typed inputs.

 **Example:**